kapelner/QC_Math_241_Spring_2015/README.md

 ## Grades and Class Standing

-You will be able to check your grades in realtime at [http://qcgrades.com](http://qcgrades.com) when I finish building the server.
-You type in your QC ID # and a password.
+Youcan check your grades in realtime at [http://qcgrades.com](http://qcgrades.com).
+You type in your CUNYFirst ID# and a password.
 To receive a password, you have to email me (I cannot post them due to privacy concerns).
 Do not share your password with anyone.